Thursday, 10 September 2015

 And this is Sony's first attempt at the middle ground.

-Samsung Galaxy Note 3.
+In terms of the competition, the Xperia Z Ultra is firmly pitted against one device: the also just released Samsung Galaxy Note 3.
 It's bigger - in fact, it's a similar size to the Galaxy Mega, Samsung's own huge offering - but specs wise, it's nearer to the Note range.

 It even nods its head towards Samsung's big selling point on these devices - the S-Pen - with a pencil recognition capability.
 We'll explore that later in the review.